chaos-genius/chaosgenius-docs/docs/kpi_explorer/add-kpi.md

 The column chosen for `Metric Column` is what will be used for aggregation in order to define your KPI.

+### Count Column (Currently applicaple for Druid only)

+The column representing the `count` for the rolled-up data, this column can also be proxy for count for the rolled up data i.e. not representing the actual count.

 ### Aggregate By

 `Aggregate By` has three options: